Arun Vijay: Career

-1995-2001
+1995–2001

-Vijay had a desire to act since childhood.
+Arun had a desire to act since childhood.
 He developed a strong interest by watching his father during film shoots.
-Vijay started getting film offers when he was in tenth grade but his father wanted him to complete his schooling before acting in films.
+Arun started getting film offers when he was in tenth grade but his father wanted him to complete his schooling before acting in films.

-Vijay signed on for an A. R. Rahman musical Love Story to be his acting debut, but the delay of that project meant that he accepted Anbalaya Films' offer of Sundar C's Murai Mappillai (1995).
+Arun signed on for an A. R. Rahman musical Love Story to be his acting debut, but the delay of that project meant that he accepted Anbalaya Films' offer of Sundar C's Murai Mappillai (1995).
 He was 18 years old when he signed to act in Murai Mapillai.
 This made him one of the youngest actors to debut as a hero in the Tamil film industry.
-Murai Mapillai had a star cast which included Manivannan, K. Prabakaran, Kalaranjini, Goundamani and Senthil.
-The film was released in December 1995.

-In 1996, Vijay's second film, Priyam, was released.
-Vijay then signed for two films Kathirunda Kadhal and Ganga Gowri under Ganga Gowri Productions.
-Both were released in 1997.
-Kathirunda Kadhal was Arun's first film with Suvalakshmi.
+In 1996, Arun's second film, Priyam, was released.
+He was seen for two films Kathirunda Kadhal (1997) and Ganga Gowri (1997).

-In 1998, Vijay played the lead role in director Balasekaran's film Thulli Thirintha Kaalam.
+In 1998, He played the lead role in director Balasekaran's film Thulli Thirintha Kaalam.
 It was produced by Kavithalayaa Productions, a company owned by K.Balachander.
-The film was a commercial success and was later remade in Telugu with a different cast.

-In 2000, Vijay featured in two films, Kannaal Pesavaa and Anbudan.
-Kannal Pesavaa was released in August 2000 and was his second film with actors Suvalakshmi, Goundamani and Senthil.
-Anbudan, released in November 2000, had two heroines Meena and Rambha.
+In 2000, He featured in two films, Kannaal Pesavaa and Anbudan.
 His career hit a nadir when Buddhan, a project which he had physically transformed for, was stalled and dropped in 2000.

 In 2001, he played a civil engineer in Pandavar Bhoomi, directed by Cheran.
-This was the first movie in which Vijay and his father Vijayakumar acted together.
+This was the first movie in which Arun and his father Vijayakumar acted together.
 This movie won the Tamil Nadu State Film Award for Best Film (Second Prize) in 2001.